rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.0.txt

 ------
 bug fixes
 - support running on top of the latest Erlang/OTP release (R12B-5)
-- maintain effect visibility guartantees in cross-node routing
+- maintain effect visibility guarantees in cross-node routing
 - reduce likelihood of timeouts when channels interact with a large number of queues
 - graceful handling of some corner cases in abrupt client disconnect